CodeProSpecialist/Bull-Market-Advanced-Stock-Market-Trading-Robot-for-Alpaca/README.md

 It will automatically buy more stock of the symbol that you have selected when there is a bull market or a price increase and it will automatically sell all shares of the same symbol when there is a bear market or a price decrease.
+It helps to prevent from buying bearish stocks with 2 bearish stock checks and this feature will almost completely prevent buying the stocks that are losing price value.
 It stops buying more stocks if you have a Daytrade Count of 2 days for you to use the 3rd Daytrade to sell a stock that has a price that is decreasing.
 You may change this number in this Python code if you like, although it is at the best setting for preventing loss of profit by default.